-The term Phoenix Company refers to a company that has been set up, usually through the use of a Pre Pack Administration, in order to purchase the assets from a previous enterprise that was no longer viable.
-A Phoenix company will often have the same board of directors as its predecessor and may even be permitted to use a similar trading name, provided that strict guidelines are adhered to.
+The term phoenix company refers to a new company that has been specifically created for the purpose of continuing the business of an insolvent company which ceases to exist.
+The sale or transfer of the business and assets of the insolvent company often occurs through the use of a pre-pack administration, or a pre-pack liquidation.
+In order for a phoenix company to go ahead, assets from a previous enterprise that was no longer viable, will be purchased at market value by the directors of the new company.
+A phoenix will often have the same board of directors as its predecessor and may even be permitted to use a similar trading name, provided that strict guidelines are adhered to.

-Where the use of a Phoenix Company is permitted, they have several advantages over other processes.
-For instance:
+Where the use of a phoenix company is permitted, they have several advantages over other processes.

-Insolvency is a complicated process that should only be dealt with under the supervision and guidance of a licensed Insolvency Practitioner.
-Wilson Field have years of experience dealing with Phoenix Company’s and Pre Pack Administrations, so for more information, or if you think a Pre Pack Administration might be appropriate for your business, get in touch for free today.
+The procedure of creating a phoenix company is a complicated process that should only be dealt with under the supervision and guidance of a licensed insolvency practitioner.
+We have years of experience dealing with phoenix company’s, pre-pack administrations or pre-pack liquidations, so if you think one of these options might be appropriate for your business, get in touch for a free, confidential chat today.